 Fix 1: Do not overclock your CPU

 Overclocking your CPU will bring the best performance when playing games.
-However, this can cause your game crashing when increasing your CPU frequency.
+However, this can cause your game to crash when increasing your CPU frequency.

 So if your computer is overclocking your CPU, try to set it back to default and see if it helps with your Final Fantasy crashing issue.